Skip to content

 1. Structured Logging

-• Use consistent log formats across all agents
+• Use consistent log formats across all agents with the core.Logger()

-• Include correlation IDs to track requests
+• Include correlation IDs in State metadata to track requests

 • Log at appropriate levels (DEBUG, INFO, WARN, ERROR)